 In n-type semiconductor, electron concentration is larger than the hole concentration.
 Again, in p-type semiconductor, hole concentration is larger than the electron concentration.
 Now, if we increase the temperature of the semiconductor, then one electron and one hole appears by breaking each covalent bond.
 At very high temperature, a large amount of covalent bonds get broken and the appeared electron and hole numbers becomes so large that the difference between the electron and hole concentration becomes negligible.
 Thus, at very high temperature the concentration of electrons and holes becomes nearly equal.
 Hence we can call the Extrinsic semiconductor an intrinsic one at that high temperature.

-This is all from the article on the different types of semiconductor material.
-If you have any doubt or query feel free to ask me in the comment section.
+This is all from this article on the intrinsic and extrinsic semiconductor material.
+If you have any doubt or query on this topic feel free to ask me in the comment section.